mcfarljm/chareth/README.md

 * Run `cargo build --release` from the root directory

 This will create the executable `chareth` in the `target/release` directory.
 Now simply configure your chess GUI application to point to this executable.

+## Easy mode

+This branch implements an "easy mode" of the chess engine with 9 difficulty levels, suitable for even complete beginners.
+The difficulty setting should be accessible within the GUI within a menu such as "chess engine options".